jsjoeio/joeprevite.com/content/2020-06-19-how-to-learn-typescript-quickly/index.md

 title: 'How to Learn Typescript Quickly'
 description: 'In the post, I show you everything you need to do to learn TypeScript quickly.'
 tagline: 'The only guide you need'
-published: false
+published: true
 ---

 A few months back, I set out a goal to learn TypeScript deeply in 3 months.
 And [I did it](https://twitter.com/jsjoeio/status/1250490760362774529)!
 Since then, others have asked how they can do the same.
-This guide will provide a framework for you to do the same.
+This guide will provide you with a framework.
 It's called the **Fast Framework**.

 Imagine you're in Mario Kart and racing on a new map.
 You will only have achieved your goal if you cross the finishline.
-Taking this analogy, we'll break it into three phases:
+Taking this analogy, the framework can be broken into three phases:

 - Make your Map - Vision / Timeframe / Timeline / Organization
 - Stay on Track -  Accountability / Momentum / Sharing / Focus
 - Find the Flag - Practice / Confidence / Vocabulary / Depth

-In each phase, we'll cover different aspects of that will help you learn fast and reach your goal.
+In each phase, I'll cover different aspects of that will help you learn fast and reach your goal.
 The first phase will cover the foundation for your learning project.
 Think of this as vision, timeframe, timeine and organization.
-In the phase after, we'll focus on staying on track.
-Here, we will dicuss aspects related to accountability, momentum, sharing and focus.
-Lastly, we'll find the flag and talk about practice, confidence, vocabulary and depth in the final phase of the journey.
+In the phase after, the focus on staying on track and I'll discuss aspects related to accountability, momentum, sharing and focus.
+Lastly, I'll help you find the flag and talk about practice, confidence, vocabulary and depth in the final phase of the journey.

-- [x] TODO add excalidraw photo
-- [ ] TODO fix we/you
-- [x] figure out if first word in ul should be capitalized
-- [x] add small wins article
-- [x] check motivation hacker success spiral definition
-- [x] check star wars quote
-- [x] replace -- with em dash
-- [x] add link to deep work by cal Newport
-- [x] add stretchly link
-- [x] add link to tiny compiler
-- [x] add link to Anki
-- [x] add definition of ultralearning by scott young

 ## Make your Map